FiB3/ssjs-vsc/README.md

 ## Telemetry

 This extension is collecting some telemetry in order to allow for future improvements and bugfixes.
-No personal information, API Keys nor script content is collected.
+No personal information, API Keys nor script content is collected and VSCode overall telemetry opt-out is honored.

 ## Known Issues